Raglan, New Zealand: History

 The Ngāti Māhanga iwi occupied the area around Raglan in the late 18th century.
 There are at least 81 archaeological sites in the area, mainly near the coast.
 Limited radiocarbon dating puts the earliest sites at about 1400AD.
 The Māori people named the site Whāingaroa ("the long pursuit").
 One tradition says that Tainui priest, Rakataura, crossed Whāingaroa on his way to Kāwhia.
 Another says it was among the places the early Te Arawa explorer, Kahumatamomoe, with his nephew Īhenga, visited on their expedition from Maketū.

 The first Europeans to settle in the area, the Rev James and Mary Wallis, Wesleyan missionaries, were embraced and welcomed by local Māori in 1835.
 European settlement, including large scale conversion of land to pasture, began in the mid-1850s after a large sale of land by Chief Wiremu Neera Te Awaitaia.

 The name "Raglan", adopted in 1858, honours Fitzroy Somerset, 1st Lord Raglan (1788–1855), who had commanded the British forces in the Crimean War of 1853–1856.

 The Raglan economy initially featured flax and timber exports, followed by farming which remains the mainstay of the area.

 Raglan's first coach link to Hamilton began in 1880 and a telegraph wire was put up beside the road in 1884.
 In 1904 Raglan was linked to Hamilton telephone exchange.
 Mains electricity came in 1935 and a sewage scheme in 1977.

 Tourism and the arts are significant contributors to the current economy.
-Raglan and District Museum contains historic artefacts and archives from the region.
+Raglan and District Museum/ Te Whare Taonga o Whāingaroa contains historic artefacts and archives from the region.
 A new museum building was built in 2011.
+Additionally, the Raglan and District Museum's online collection can be accessed here.

+Traffic

+A government subsidy was given in 1878, to promote the start of regular steamer services from Manukau Harbour, which took about 8 hours.
+Until the main road was metalled in 1921, most goods travelled by sea.
+The wharf remained important until the 1950s, peaking in 1954, with 15,462 tons, handled by 38 ships.
+One of the problems was the shallow bar at the entrance to the harbour.
+For example, the Holmburn was stuck there for 26 hours in 1962.
+However, like other small ports, the main problem was the introduction of the inter-island roll-on roll-off ferries in 1962, with 40 Watersiders Union members made redundant in 1972, though cement volumes increased to a peak of 41,351 tons in 1974.
+Again the bar was a problem for the larger cement ships and, since John Wilson (1961-85 246 ft long, 42 ft wide, 18.5 ft deep, 1679 Grt) made the last call on 7 July 1982, the only goods landed at the harbour have been fish from the fishing boats.